SimonKistner/SwarmEcho/docs/04_archive/02_rl_experimental_setup.md

 > for historical context only and is not the current source of configuration or
 > architecture truth.
 See the current configuration, environment, and training
 > guides for the maintained workflow.
+>
+> It has REMARKABLY nice formatting though!

 ## Historical specification